When a sentence rambles on an on, you might end up with a comma splice or a fused sentence.

-Comma splice: The rain has finally stopped, I think I will go for stroll.
+Comma splice: The rain has finally stopped, I think I will go for a stroll.

-Fused sentence: The rain has finally stopped I think I will go for stroll.
+Fused sentence: The rain has finally stopped I think I will go for a stroll.

 Correct: The rain has finally stopped.
-I think I will go for stroll.
+I think I will go for a stroll.